taosdata/TDengine/docs/en/30-enterprise/02-storage.md

 ## Introduction

-This section describes TDengine Enterprise's unique Multi-Level Storage feature, which is designed to store more recent, hot data on high-speed media, and older, less hot data on low-cost media, thus achieving multiple, seemingly contradictory goals at the same time: improving access efficiency, expanding storage space, and controlling costs.
+This article describes how to use tiered storage in TDengine.
+With tiered storage, you can balance data accessibility and storage costs by moving older data to less expensive storage media automatically.

 ## Configuration

-Multi-level storage supports 3 levels with up to 16 mount points per level.
+TDengine supports three tiers of storage.
+Each tier can include 16 mount points.

-TDengine multi-level storage is configured in the following way (in the configuration file /etc/taos/taos.cfg):
+To configure tiered storage, modify your `taos.cfg` file as follows:

 ```
 dataDir [path] <level> <primary>
 ```

-- path: Folder path of the mount point
+- path: The path to a mount point
-- level: The media storage level, which takes the values 0, 1, and 2.
+- level: The tier for the specified mount point.
+Enter 0, 1, or 2.
-  Level 0 stores the newest data, level 1 stores the next newest data, level 2 stores the oldest data, and omitted defaults to 0.
+  Tier 0 contains the latest data, tier 1 contains older data, and tier 2 contains the oldest data.
+The default value is 0.
-  Data flow between levels of storage: level 0 storage -> level 1 storage -> level 2 storage.
+  As data ages, it is moved from tier 0 to tier 1 and then to tier 2.
-  Multiple hard disks can be mounted on the same storage level, and data files on the same storage level are distributed across all hard disks in that storage level.
+  You can mount multiple disks in a single tier.
+The data stored on each tier is distributed among all disks associated with the tier.
-  It should be noted that the movement of data across different levels of storage media is done automatically by the system without user intervention.
+  Note that TDengine moves between tiers automatically.
-- primary: Whether or not it is the primary mount point, 0 (no) or 1 (yes), omitted defaults to 1.
+- primary: Whether the specified mount point is the primary mount point.
+Enter 0 for false or 1 for true.
+The default value is 1.

-In the configuration, only one primary mount point is allowed (level=0, primary=1), e.g. using the following configuration:
+A TDengine cluster can have only one primary mount point, which must be on tier 0.
+An example configuration is as follows:

 ```
 dataDir /mnt/data1 0 1